Thailand client case studies

 - Staffing levels;

 The document was prepared in one day, and sent by e-mail to our Thailand office, who arranged for it to be translated into Thai (as required).
 This step was time consuming – although the translator was highly competent and experienced in business terminology, some of the property-related technical language used in the Business Plan presented her with a challenge.

 Joy, one of our administration staff in Bangkok, then submitted the Business Plan, as well as a completed license application form, to the Ministry of Interior.

 The approval process for the publishing license proved frustrating for Philip.
 His office was now fully functioning in Phuket, he had hired two Thai staff, he had sourced a printer and distributor and the licensing procedure was the only major remaining hurdle.
 In Healy Consultants’ experience, approval for a publishing license in Thailand takes up to two months, and this time had elapsed.
 Joy continued to follow up by phone with the Ministry of Interior, who confirmed that there was nothing wrong with the application.
 It appeared that the approval was caught up in the wheels of Thai government bureaucracy.

 In early November, Healy Consultants received written approval from the Ministry of Interior confirming that a license had been granted for Philip’s magazine, must to his relief.

-As part of our ongoing service, Philip has asked Healy Consultants to assist his company to prepare financial statements in preparation for his statutory return, which is required in late 2007.
+As part of our ongoing service, Philip has asked Healy Consultants to assist his company to prepare financial statements in preparation for his statutory return.
 At this time, our Accounting Team will also prepare an annual tax return for the company.